Ford explains move to shut production in India, adds will support customers

 Ford's decision to stop vehicle production in India comes 23 years after the carmaker started producing its own cars for this market.
 Ford has been facing massive operating losses, more than $2 billion over the past 10 years, and a $0.8 billion non-operating write-down of assets in 2019.

-(Also read: Are you an owner of a Ford car?
-You need to read this)

 Ford Motor had entered India back in 1995 in partnership with Mahindra, called Mahindra Ford India Limited (MFIL).
-Three years later, Ford separated from Mahindra to set up Ford Motor India.
+Three years later, Ford separated from Mahindra to set up Ford India Private Limited.
 Ford's first independent product for Indian market was the Ikon sedan.

 Ford's decision may not come as a surprise.
 Talks of the US-based carmaker shutting India operations has been going on for a while.
 There were also words that it was looking to share manufacturing facilities with other OEMs to save cost.